cybercongress/go-cyber/docs/run_validator.md

 sudo apt update
 ```

-2. Install Ubuntu-drivers
+2. Install Ubuntu-drivers:
 ```bash
 sudo apt install -y ubuntu-drivers-common
 ```

-3. Next, identify your graphic card model and recommended driver:
+3. Next, identify your graphic card model and the recommended drivers:

 ```bash
 ubuntu-drivers devices
 ```
-You should see something like this:
+You should see something similar to this this:

 ```bash
 == /sys/devices/pci0000:00/0000:00:01.0/0000:01:00.0 ==